Key Takeaways

 - Seed: Healthy habits, self-care.
 Flower: Energy, resilience, longevity.

-- Nurturing Actions: Make it concrete: Add one extra serving of vegetables to dinner daily; Try two 30-minute walks this week; Practice 5 minutes of guided meditation each morning; Aim for 7-8 hours of sleep nightly; Schedule preventative health check-ups.
+- Nurturing Actions: Make it concrete: Add one extra serving of vegetables to dinner daily; try two 30-minute walks this week; practice 5 minutes of guided meditation each morning; aim for 7-8 hours of sleep each night; schedule regular preventive health check-ups.

 - Potential Pitfalls: “All-or-nothing” thinking (missing one workout derails everything); Neglecting mental health; Relying on quick fixes instead of sustainable habits.